Transiting Saturn in Aquarius Dates

 Astrological standards.
 Astrological testing.
 The rules of astrology.
 Testing the truth of astrology.
 Hard science.
 Master of astrology.
 Astrology gets limited.
 Astrology, you’ve lost that loving feeling.
 Real astrology.
 Scientific astrology.
 Lack of faith in astrology.
 Cold, hard, rational astrology.
 This is the method you must use.
 Putting the science back in astrology.
 Putting the astronomy back into astrology.
 Astrology be like this, for real.
 Get your weird facts straight.
 Git ur wyrd fax str8t.
 There are rules to being weird, you know.

-Saturn in Aquarius in the 1st House
+Saturn in Aquarius through the Houses

 ith Saturn in Aquarius in the first house, you are focusing the way you move through the world on being tolerant, friendly and people-oriented.
 You develop mastery by limiting your social contacts to those who are progressive, experimental and brilliant.
 You’ll know you’re becoming fanatical when you insist on defining someone else’s ideals, hopes and dreams just by the way they look.